dmurooka/dmurooka/README.md

 ### Founder & Artistic Director - Larrys School of Ballet
 *2009 - Present*
-- Established and grew one of Japan's premier classical ballet schools with 5+ studios across the country.
+- Established and grew one of Japan's premier classical ballet schools with 5+ studios across the country

 ### Founder - Summer World Ballet Agency
 *2023 - Present*
-- Launched a study abroad agency for ballet students, facilitating international training opportunities.
+- Launched a study abroad agency for ballet students, facilitating international training opportunities

 ### Software Engineer & Data Scientist
 *2020 - Present*
-- Specializing in architecting and developing data mining project.
+- Specializing in architecting and developing data mining projects
-- Expertise in designing, implementing, and managing digital products for business use.
+- Expertise in designing, implementing, and managing digital products for business use

 ## Projects

-- **Dancewear Brand Analysis on Instagram**: Architect and implement a comprehensive data mining project to uncover trends and patterns in user engagement and content preferences within the dancewear community.
+- **Dancewear Brand Analysis on Instagram**: Architect and implement a comprehensive data mining project to uncover trends and patterns in user engagement and content preferences within the dancewear community
-- **Class Booking Web App**: Designed and developed a web application for managing class schedules and bookings for dance schools.
+- **Class Booking Web App**: Designed and developed a web application for managing class schedules and bookings for dance schools

 ## Education